Skip to content

 Break the class into teams or pairs.
 Place the labeled containers on one side of the room and have the players on the other side of the room.
 Provide each team with a set of labeled plastic eggs and a spoon.
 Instruct the players that they need to take each plastic egg and place it on a spoon.
 Then, each player needs to race over to the containers, without dropping the egg, and sort his or her egg into the correct container that classifies the keyword written on the egg.

 If the player drops the egg, he or she must collect the egg and start the process over again.
 Once the player gets the egg into the correct container, he or she races back and tags a team member who then repeats the process.
-The teacher stands at the site of the containers to assure that the eggs are placed in the correct location.
+The teacher stands at the site of the containers to ensure that the eggs are placed in the correct location.
 If not, the student must go back with the egg and try again.
 Once a team has sorted all the eggs, they must raise their hands to win the game.

 Please note that you can play this game with a single student.
 Have the student compete against himself or herself by trying to beat his or her best score.
 In addition, you can also play this game outside.

-Cheers, Dr. Erica Warren
+Cheers, Erica

 Dr. Erica Warren is the author, illustrator, and publisher of multisensory educational materials at Good Sensory Learning.
 She is also the director of Learning to Learn and Learning Specialist Courses.